therapyaroha/therapyaroha.github.io/_posts/2021-02-17-in-the-moment.md

 <h2>The Now</h2>

 <p>Since I began meditating in 2003, I have heard a lot about “the now”.
-Some comment that the now is all we have, emphasising that the past and future do not exist.
+Some comment that <i>the now</i> is all we have, emphasising that the past and future do not exist.
 All of this can seem a bit esoteric.
-I was thinking about this topic on the train during the commute into Wellington, this morning. </p>
+I was thinking about this topic on the train during the commute into Wellington this morning. </p>

 <h2>The Future</h2>